SebastienDaniel/relational-json/README.md

 ```

 ### Table extends
 Tables can extend a parent table, which means that each object from the child table will have a prototype object from the parent table.
+Extension occurs when the relation between two tables uses both tables' primary keys.

 The **extends** property is an object containing the following properties:
 - **table**: the parent table name
 - **local**: the local field (*child table*) used for the relation. (*equivalent to a foreign key (FK) field in SQL*).
 This must be the table's primary key (PK).
 - **foreign**: the parent table field used for the relation. *usually the PK of the foreign table*.
 This must be the table's primary key (PK).

 When a table extends another, the child object cannot exist without the parent object.
 When you POST on a child table, relational-json will try two things:
-- If the parent table contains an entry with a PK value equal to the new child's PK value, that parent becomes the child's prototype.
+- If the parent table contains an entry with a PK value equal to the new child's PK value, relational-json will create the child and use the parent as the prototype.
-- If no existing parent is found for a given PK value, the parent is created using the provided data. (*This means that you must provide all required fields for all ancestors of a table on POST*)
+- If no existing parent is found for a given PK value, both the child and the parent are created using the provided data. (*This means that you must provide all required fields for all ancestors of a table on POST*).
+The parent is the child's prototype.

 ```js
 {